cfcarnabiitkgp/IJOC_regSDDP/README.md

 ## Description
-The security of credit card fraud detection (CCFD) models based on machine learning is important but rarely considered in the existing research.
-To this end, we propose a black-box attack-based security evaluation framework for CCFD models.
-Under this framework, the semi-supervised learning technique and transfer-based black-box attack are combined to construct two versions of semi-supervised transfer black-box attack (STBA) algorithm.
-Moreover, we introduce a new nonlinear optimization model to generate the adversarial examples against CCFD models and a security evaluation index to quantitatively evaluate the security of them.

 This project contains four folders: `data`, `results`, `src`, `scripts`.
 - `data`：include two datasets used in the paper and a toy dataset for debugging.